 Sometimes it takes me a while to appreciate qualities of certain earphones.
 This is the case with Yinyoo V2.
 Having got used to bright and oversaturated sound, the V2 sounded lacking to me at first.
 Before I used them almost on a daily basis, I couldn't appreciate their rich but not overwhelming bass, vivid but not shouty mids and bright but evenly distributed highs.
 After a long period of re-tuning this model, the V2 has finally reached the required level of quality for my recommendation.
 If you need worthy and sturdy earphones for the long-run, you should totally give these a chance.

-NOTE: This review discusses the V2 model that is available for purchase right now, which is the 3rd version.
-Previous versions were not as impressive as this one.
+NOTE: This review discusses the V2 revision that is available for purchase right now, which is the 3rd revision.
+Previous revisions were far less impressive than this one.

 Well-balanced sound signature with impressive fidelity, especially for dynamic drivers.

 Warm but also moderate bass that would appeal to most listeners.